stacksjs/stacks/README.md

 🍀 **Auto-imported goodies** _Components, Functions, String & Array helpers, Collections, VueUse, etc._ <br>
 💡 **First-class IDE integration** _Efficient VS Code set up & fully-typed_ <br>
 🛠️ **Version control built-in** _including automatic changelog generations_ <br>

-Everything is zero-config, yet highly configurable.

-Develop beautiful, reactive, composable UIs without learning a new set of languages.
-HTML, CSS, and minimal JavaScript—that's all you need to dive in now! _(Or TypeScript ✌🏼)_

 No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace, using our thorough documentation covering every aspect of the framework.
 Stacks is extremely beginner & expert-friendly.